Mentoring for Women Producers

 The mentees will be selected on the basis of their motivation and professional growth potential, with particular interest in including filmmakers from countries with limited access to this kind of scheme.

-After the selection committee has revised the applications, selected candidates will have an in-depth interview and the successful applicants will be notified by the end of February.
+After the selection committee has revised the applications, selected candidates will have an in-depth interview and the successful applicants will be notified by mid September.
 The match-making with the senior producers will be made after the mentee-to-be has confirmed her enrollment in the programme.

 Please note that due to the COVID-19 restrictions, the programme might be changed by force majeure to adapt its agenda.
 The on-site gatherings might be partially or completely held online, in case of emergency and so may be the group meetings.